wenzel-lab/droplet_AInalysis/README.md

 # Requirements
 The libraries needed to run main.py are **ultralytics**, **pillow**, **opencv-python** and **tabulate**.
 These can be automaticly installed by running **packages.py**.

-(New libraries are added normally, so this requirements could be outdated)
+(New libraries are added normally, so these requirements could be outdated)